 LGBTI Equal Rights Association for Western Balkans and Turkey

-Recent developments around Europe and our region reveal that LGBTI rights are either in stagnation or regress.
-Such trends are very important for the Western Balkans and Turkey region considering how most countries are in process of European Union integration and other deep state and institutional reforms.
+ERA's regional annual conference is one of the biggest LGBTI+ events in the Balkans and Turkey.
+The event is attended by more than 160 participants coming from ERA's membership, state institutions, human rights institutions and equality bodies, international community, academia, media and allies and supporters of the community.
+The upcoming conference planned to take place in Tirana on 7-9 November will provide participants with opportunities for peer-to-peer learning, dialogue and cooperation among different stakeholders.
+While across Europe LGBTI rights are seeing stagnation and in some cases even regress, the Western Balkans region continue to show strong dynamism with regards to LGBTI rights.
+This year, for the first time ever Prides took place in Skopje and Sarajevo.
+Legal improvements however are yet to happen and Turkey continues to remain a challenging and difficult place for LGBTI community and the LGBTI movement as such.
 Some of the main challenges the LGBTI community still faces in our region are lack of implementation of laws and policies, lack of legislation pertaining to gender identity, lack of protection from discrimination for intersex persons, low visibility of the LGBTI community and persistent negative attitudes which often translate into hate speech, harassment and physical violence, high vulnerability of LGBTI persons in smaller communities and with lower income, multiple forms of discrimination for many members of society etc.

 This conference will aim to address those issues, as well as those relating to the needs and challenges of trans and intersex communities, LBTQI+ women, the recent HIV epidemic among GMT persons, sustainability of the LGBTI movements, needs and issues of rainbow families in the Balkans etc.